 Enterprise block storage is typically associated with primary workloads.
 This is due to resiliency and performance consistency, though the marketplace is in transition.
 Block storage vendors have been increasingly shifting from traditional architectures toward innovative new designs.
 Through the introduction of technologies such as flash memory and high-speed Ethernet networks, performance has been optimized and costs have been reduced.
 This allows for more freedom in system design.

 As a result, our editors have compiled this list of four key things to evaluate when searching for enterprise block storage vendors.
-For an even deeper comparison of the top options for your organization, consult our online data storage vendor directory.
+For an even deeper comparison of the top options for your organization, consult our Data Storage Buyer’s Guide.